 - The Accubrush has an easy-grip rubber handle.

 - Built-in brush follows roller to make for a smooth, neat line.

-- Nylon brush meant to create edge does not lay down a thick enough line.
+- Nylon brush meant to create the edge does not lay down a thick-enough paint line.

 The Bottom Line